 An electrical overload may cause the lamps to go on and off, or in some cases to remain off.
 Have the headlamp wiring checked right away if the lamps go on and off or remain off.

 Windshield Wipers

-If the wiper motor overheats due to heavy snow or ice, the windshield wipers will stop until the motor cools and will then restart.
+If the wiper motor overheats due to heavy snow or ice, the windshield wipers will stop.
+Wiper function is available immediately after the wiper switch is set to off, and back to on.